russelljohnson95/MSM_Modeling_and_MCMC/README.md

 These files were obtained from Marko Laine's [`mcmcstat` Repository](https://github.com/mjlaine/mcmcstat) on Sept.
 3rd, 2019, and are documented further [here](https://mjlaine.github.io/mcmcstat/#orgcdeadeb).

-The are presented here with light edits, mostly for formatting purposes.
+They are presented here with light edits, mostly for formatting purposes.

 ## Mass_Spring_Damper_Model:
 This folder runs an MCMC analysis to recover the parameters of a mass-spring-damper system, with a variable-stiffness spring.
 See Supplementary Material paper for full description of model and algorithm.